SlickTorpedo/ptb-checkout/README.md

 What comes in the updated one:

-Automatic Invoices
+Automatic Invoices<br>
-Giftcard Purchases
+Giftcard Purchases<br>
-Search Invoices with Discord Bot
+Search Invoices with Discord Bot<br>
-Creator Codes and Discount Codes
+Creator Codes and Discount Codes<br>

+#

+There's also some other security upgrades, stuff to make it run faster, and a lot of other things like that.
+Enjoy!